Watts-Lab/task-mapping/tasks/Intergroup Prisoner's Dilemma-Maximizing Difference.md

 - Alternate version allows for communication within the group before making their independent decisions.
     - If communication was allowed, participants were allowed to meet with their group members for 5 minutes of free discussion, then return to their rooms to make their decisions
+    - In a second study, dictators were told that their decision would be kept confidential

 # Criteria
 ## Performance calculation